moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 Moreover, you don't need to work directly with the DOM API.
 All you really need is a convenient JS API to interact with it.
 I am sure that the view tree should be managed by native tools.
 And manual work on adding, removing, updating the tree?
 Yes, this one can be put under the hood of some technologies.

-Once again, I'm not trying to sell you some new blazingly kool-aid nuts technology.
+I'm not trying to sell you some new blazingly kool-aid nuts technology.
 Instead, I just want to point out the problems of existing solutions and how they can be solved by native tools without reinventing the wheel.

 I'll say it again - start respecting your own platform.
 Everyone has learned to work with their platform, unlike the frontend developers who try to cover themselves with yet another bogus solution year after year.